javiabellan/biblia/docs/tools/bash_basics.md

 lsb_release -a # Ver mi sistema operativo

 ############## Sitios
+/dev        # devices
+/proc       # Porcesos
 /sys        # Los ficheros representan los propios devices del ordenador
   # se puede cambiar el brillo de la pantalla, los leds, etc
   cat /sys/class/thermal/thermal_zone*/temp # Ver temperatura CPU
 ```

+## Your system is alive!

+- `lsof`: lists open files (belonging to active processes).
+	- `lsof -iTCP -sTCP:LISTEN` to list all processes that are listening on a TCP port for network requests.
+- `inotify`: monitoring filesystem events
+- `inotifywait`: wait for changes to files using inotify
+- `iostat`: Report Central Processing Unit (CPU) statistics and input/output statistics for devices, partitions and network filesystems (NFS).
+- `socat`:
+	- `socat TCP-LISTEN:9000,fork,reuseaddr,bind=localhost TCP:$HOSTNAME:9000`: If the connection is refused by the server, will use socat to forward traffic from localhost:9000 to $HOSTNAME:9000 and back.

 ## Print: `echo`, `printf`